tmllull/auto-commit-ai/README.md

 **AutoCommit AI** loads its configuration from environment variables file.
 You can set these variables in a `.auto_commit_ai.env` file located in your current working directory (where your git repository is) or your home directory (~/.auto_commit_ai.env).

-NOTE: If you add the file to your working directory, remember to add it to your `.gitignore` file.
+**NOTE**: If you add the file to your working directory, remember to add it to your `.gitignore` file.

 The contents of the `.auto_commit_ai.env` can be found in the `.auto_commit_ai.env.template` file.